dimdenGD/ultimate-express/README.md

 In a lot of cases, you can just replace `require("express")` with `require("ultimate-express")` and everything works the same.
 But there are some differences:

 - `case sensitive routing` is enabled by default.
+- a new option `catch async errors` is added.
+If it's enabled, you don't need to use `express-async-errors` module.
 - request body is only read for POST, PUT and PATCH requests by default.
 You can add additional methods by setting `body methods` to array with uppercased methods.
 - For HTTPS, instead of doing this:
 ```js